|

 more competitive on gin and Irish whiskey.
 Knightly Spirits is especially

-strong with brown spirits (scotch, bourbon, rum and more).
+strong with brown spirits (scotch, bourbon, brandy, rum and more).
 A later February 2007

 visit found the following hard-to-find items in the store: various Black